feiss/apainter-brush-tutorial/creating brush with api.md

 If you don't have `git`, you can go to http://github.com/aframevr/a-painter, click on the green button "Clone or download", download the zip and unzip it wherever you want.

+### Running

-For running your local copy of A-Painter, you need `npm` installed.
-Just enter the directory where A-Painter is and run `npm start`.
+For running your local copy of A-Painter, and if you have [npm](https://nodejs.org/en/download/) installed, just enter the directory where A-Painter is and run `npm start`.
+If you don't have `npm`, you can use any web server: for example, grab [mongoose](https://www.cesanta.com/products/binary), copy `mongoose.exe` file in A-Painter folder, and run it.

 Then, open http://localhost:8080 with a [VR compatible browser](https://iswebvrready.org/).

 ## Creating an 'empty' brush